marcuspainter/VecLab/Sources/VecLab/VecLab.docc/GettingStarted.md

 let d = (real: 1.0, imaginary:10.0)
 ```

-Tuple elments, the real and imaginary parts, can always the `.0` and `.1` properties regardless of any label.
+Tuple elements, the real and imaginary parts, can always the `.0` and `.1` properties regardless of any label.

 ```swift
 let complexNumber =  (r: 1.0, i: 0.0)